virtuosonic/agender/Readme.txt

 Translating/i18n:
 =================
     The wxWidgets approach to i18n closely follows the GNU gettext package.
-I use and recommend the Poedit program for translating messages catalogs, you can use a simple text editor and the command line tools, but Poedit is more easy to use.
+The use of Poedit is recommend for translating messages catalogs, you can use a simple text editor and the command line tools, but Poedit is more easy to use.